-Participants split into groups based on the villages/suburbs they came from and elected the members from their communities that represent them in the MSF.
-They came up with a list that was agreed upon by the majority (Appendix 8).
 An account of consultation meetings that were conducted by the ESIA team in January-March 2017 is provided in Appendix 9.
-In general, consulted stakeholders were happy with the proposed development, and they expressed thanks to the Tanzania government, project financers and all other stakeholders who promote the project in their area, since currently the major constraints hindering Misungwi Town is shortage of water.
+In general, consulted stakeholders were happy with the proposed development, and they were thankful to the Tanzania government, project financers and all other stakeholders who promote the project for their area, since currently the major constraints hindering Magu town is shortage of water.